receter/sys42/packages/ui/TypeStrategy.md

 Later the returned `elementProps` will know about the element type.
 When the props are spread onto the intrinsic element, TypeScript will warn if any of the props are not supported by the element.

 The same is also true for the `elementRef` returned by a `useComponent` hook.
-If the element is not of the correct type, TypeScript will warn.
+If the ref is not compatible with the element, TypeScript will warn.

 ## Ensure Correct Ref Types